OpenLLMteam/openllm/PROJECT_OVERVIEW.md

-# Discord LLM Bot - Project Overview
+# OpenLLM - Project Overview

 ## 🎯 Project Status: **Complete & Ready to Use**